redconf/project/README.md

-please checkout the targe branch to get the resource in the target dir.
+please checkout the target branch to get the resource